+Royal Work Corp have over 15 years experience dealing with all manner of basement waterproofing and plumbing issues.
 It is also known as a backflow valve or sewer backup valve, that can be installed on your sewer line.
 Its purpose is to restrict water and sewage movement to only one direction, away from your home, and it can go by a number of different names.
 Sewage and water can pour back into your home if the city’s sewer pipes are overwhelmed by a strong rainstorm.
 As long as your sewer system is protected by an automatic Back-water valve, the sewer cannot seep back into your home.

 Some towns mandate the installation of backflow prevention valve according to backwater valve laws, while others suggest their installation.
 They can either be installed into a new house from the ground up or they can be added to an existing one.
 Sewer valve installation during the original construction phase is far less expensive.
 Ground-level flooding is more likely in homes with basements or where the ground level is less than one foot above street level.
 The National Plumbing Code requires a backwater valve if any fixtures in a new residence are positioned lower than the street level.

 Typical backwater valves are made of 4″ ABS plastic pipe with openings on either end for inlet and outlet of water/waste, a gate with floatation devices on either side, and a clear top with opening for visual inspection.

 While there is significant work and expense required to install a backwater valve, the risk of basement flooding and sewer backup will be greatly reduced.
 The City of Toronto, Halton Region, and Peel Region all offer subsidy programs to help offset the expense.